 I began to add more and more miles and signed up for longer races to help motivate me to keep pushing.

-It was my time to be by myself and run away from all the things that are constantly pulling at me all day long.
-It’s my time alone with my thoughts and an opportunity to process what has been going on in my life with no interruptions.
+It was my time to be by myself and run away from all the things that were constantly pulling at me all day long.
+It’s my time alone with my thoughts and an opportunity to process what has happened in my life without interruptions.

-I realized taking a break and running away, allowed me to run back to my life, feeling stronger and ready to take on whatever came my way.
+I realized taking a break and running away allowed me to return to my life, feeling stronger and ready to take on whatever came my way.

-Between baby three and four I had two miscarriages in a row.
-I was feeling scared, weary, angry and hopeless.
-I distinctly remember parking at a local park, getting out of the car and running as hard as I physically could.
-I wanted to beat my body up, I wanted to punish it for failing me yet again.
-With each jarring step on the pavement I let myself think every terrible thought that I had been pushing down for months.
-As my body begged me to stop I listened, and slowed down to my normal pace…only to realize that as my breathing slowed, I was filled with a sense of calm that had been missing for months.
+Between babies three and four, I had two miscarriages in a row.
+I was feeling scared, weary, angry, and hopeless.
+I distinctly remember parking at a local park, getting out of the car, and running as hard as I physically could.
+I wanted to beat my body up.
+I wanted to punish it for failing me yet again.
+With each jarring step on the pavement, I let myself think every terrible thought that I had been pushing down for months.
+As my body begged me to stop, I listened and slowed down to my normal pace…only to realize that as my breathing slowed, I was filled with a sense of calm that had been missing for months.

 I became pregnant a month later.
 As I ran through my first trimester, I visualized pushing my strength into my baby.
 Encouraging him to thrive and grow strong.

-4 months later I completed a 15k race.
-I was alone when I started it, scared to death and intimidated beyond belief by the thousands of other experienced racers that surrounded me.
+Four months later, I completed a 15k race.
+I was alone when I started it, scared to death and intimidated beyond belief by the thousands of other experienced racers surrounding me.
 As I approached the finish line, I heard my name and saw my husband and children cheering me on.
 The love I felt when my family hugged me at the finish, my husband with tears of pride in his eyes, still makes me cry tears of joy as I write this.

-Last year I underwent a preventive mastectomy.
-As I set out to run for what I knew would be last time for months, I cried.
-I was afraid, I was full of doubt, and I was exhausted at the thought of what lay ahead of me.
-Questions and what ifs filled my brain but, as my body kept me moving forward down the sidewalk, I was reminded of my strength.
-As I climbed into my car I made a promise to myself that if I made it through the next year of surgeries I would train for a half marathon.
+Last year, I underwent a preventive mastectomy.
+I cried as I set out to run for what I knew would be the last time for months.
+I was afraid, full of doubt, and exhausted at the thought of what lay ahead of me.
+Questions and what-ifs filled my brain, but I was reminded of my strength as my body kept moving down the sidewalk.
+As I climbed into my car, I promised myself that I would train for a half marathon if I made it through the next year of surgeries.